dremin/message-bridge/README.md

      - Safari 1.2 or later (tested 1.3 and 3.0)
      - Camino (tested all versions)
      - Firefox (tested 1.0 and later)
-     - Classilla (tested 9.3.4 with NoScript set to allow JavaScript)
+     - Classilla (tested 9.3.4)
+       - Configure NoScript to allow JavaScript globally (it doesn't seem to work when only adding to the allow-list)
+       - Scrolling doesn't work quite right in Classilla, but is usable
      - RetroZilla (tested 2.2)
      - Internet Explorer 5.5 or later (tested all versions)
      - TenFourFox/InterWebPPC